KristianLyng/varnishfoo/chapter-3.rst

 happens, then it's better to just stop and start up.
 You might lose some up-time (usually in the order of a couple of seconds), but at least your Varnish instance is back up in a predictable state.

+Other typical assert statements will check the return codes for library calls that should never fail.

 If Varnish does hit an assert error, it will (try to) log it to syslog.
 In addition to that, it keeps the last `panic` message available through